 - Keep children and pets away from the electrified grazing fence that can cause small shocks if touched.

 - Please do not feed or disturb the animals.
-If you are concerned for their safety or health, please contact Goats R Us or Animal Control.
+If you are concerned for their safety or health, please contact the grazing contractor or Animal Control.
 Do not attempt to save or rescue animals.

 Benefits of Managed Grazing

 One of the most noticeable benefits of grazing is the reduction of ladder fuels.
 Ladder fuels are dead vegetation such as tall grasses, shrubs, and low hanging tree branches that allow a ground fire to climb up into the tree canopy and spread.
 Managed grazing is a very effective way to reduce fire fuel loads because goats and sheep love grasses, clovers, weeds and brush species such as Manzanita, berry bushes, poison oak and even star thistle.